johnlb/ht/README.rst

 Contributing Code
 -----------------

-1. Fork the repo.
+1. Use Github to fork this repo.

-2. Make your change, with new passing tests.
+2. Make your change, adding any new tests.
 Follow the style of existing code.

 3. Commit and push to your fork.
 Write a [good commit message][commit].